You’ve spent weeks framing the course, writing the course notes, building PowerPoint slides, booking just the right venue.

 When to survey

-Customer memory of any transaction or training course fades quickly so you want to make sure you capture the information as soon as possible after the training course.
+The customer’s memory of any transaction or training course fades quickly, so you want to make sure you capture the information as soon as possible after the training course.

 Often the simplest approach is to send all attendees an email invite to a web-based survey immediately after the course, but no later than 24 hours later.